marcklefter/chromeapp-ws/README.md

     webpack

+    webpack --watch // watch mode

 This will transpile the project's ES6 code to ES5 and put the resulting bundle in `dist/build/bundle.js`.
+To clean the build, run

+    npm run rm-build

 The `dist` directory contains the chrome app to be installed in the browser.
 Customize the sample manifest file according to your own needs (the resulting manifest file must be named `manifest.json`).